 Ok, the hard part is over.
 You got the jet ski you love and you’re ready to hit the open water and play!
 Before you go out and ride you’ll need a few jet ski accessories to keep you legal, safe, and having fun!

 It doesn’t matter if you have a Sea-Doo, Yamaha, or Kawasaki as these PWC accessories will work for you.

 1. Jet Ski Life Jackets

-The O’Neill Men’s Superlite USCG Life Vest is what I like to use.
+The O’Neill Men’s Superlite USCG Life Vest (Amazon Link Ad) is what I like to use.

 2. Dry Box For Your Phone